 - Do you want some raised garden beds around your home or property?

-Natural Image Property Services is a landscaping contractor serving Newark and Licking and Franklin Counties in Ohio.
+Natural Image Property Services is a landscaping contractor serving Newark, Granville, New Albany and surrounding areas in Ohio.
 We specialize in designing and building functional retaining walls for property owners looking to landscape their naturally sloped property.
 From a 30′ foot long stacked block retaining wall to hold back earth around the edge of your home to larger, more complicated, retaining walls for your terraced property.
 The team at Natural Image Property Services will be able to provide you with a retaining wall solution that will benefit your specific property.

 Retaining Walls & Building Permits in Licking & Franklin County

 In most of Licking and Franklin Counties (your municipality could be different) retaining walls that are under 3 feet in height generally do not require permits or design plans.
 There are some specifics that may or may not apply to your situation.
 If the retaining wall is 3 feet in height or over than a permit is generally required.
 Any retaining walls over 6 feet in height will require a permit and additionally an engineered design to ensure the structure is sound.
 This information does not account for any covenants that might be on your property.

 When we view your property we’ll be able to let you know any specific building codes that might apply to your circumstance depending on the height/length of your wall and what it’s specifically being installed for and whatever surcharges (weight) might be applied to the soil above and behind the wall.